turingschool/front-end-curriculum/projects/module-1/hang-in-there.md

   - Correctly uses if/else statements to handle multiple paths of logic & error handling
 * **1:**
   - Crafts JS according to the [Turing JS style guide](https://github.com/turingschool-examples/javascript/tree/master/es5)

+### Functional Expectations

+Functionality is the least important piece of the rubric.
+It's included because it is another benchmark to gauge proficiency.
+However, you should not pursue functionality at the expense of code quality or the learning/growth of all team members.

+This means, we DO NOT want to see:
+- Code that completes iterations but is sloppy
+- One or both team members do not understand every single line of code
+- One or both team members skips the problem solving process (pseudocoding, talking out the problem, articulating, planning) in the pursuit of completing functionality

+* **4:** Applications completes one or more of the extensions without bugs
+* **3:** Application completes all the expectations of Iteration 4 without bugs
+* **2:** Application completes all the expectations of Iteration 3 without bugs
+* **1:** Application completes all the expectations of Iteration 2 without bugs